OSInside/cloud-builder/_sources/git_package_source_setup.rst.txt

 -----------------------------------

-By convention the {CB} package sources need to follow a certain files/directory structure which is shwon in the git clone from above.
+By convention the {CB} package sources need to follow a certain files/directory structure which is provided in the reference `git clone` from above.
 In general the project structure is aligned to the following layout:

 .. code:: bash